Platoniq/wilder-journal/_articles/en/role-of-glams-misinformation.md

 {% gallery { "simple": true, "images": [{"path":"/media/glams_6.png"}] } %}

-Ultimately our research reminded us of the collective role we all play in maintaining each other’s dignity and humanising each other in the face of disinformation and polarizing news.
-GLAMs such as museums and libraries can and have played a role in opening up spaces for visitors to observe and reflect on society’s issues and there is an ever present need for them to do so.
-Projects such as [SMILEs (External link)](https://participate.indices-culture.eu/processes/cocreation/f/6/posts/smiles.platoniq.net/) are necessary for cultural heritage institutions when envisioning their future and their role in society to go beyond just being a respository of the past but also assume the role they play in society’s collective critical thinking.
-At this moment in time with changing notions of culture and cultural heritage, as collectors of histories GLAMs need to reckon with their responsibility and role of harmful colonial and nationalist narratives and re envision their future both on and offline.
+Ultimately our research reminded us of **the collective role we all play in maintaining each other's dignity and humanising each other in the face of disinformation and polarizing news**.
+GLAMs such as museums and libraries can and have played a role in opening up spaces for visitors to observe and reflect on society's issues and there is an ever present need for them to do so.
+Projects such as [SMILEs (External link)](https://participate.indices-culture.eu/processes/cocreation/f/6/posts/smiles.platoniq.net/) are necessary for cultural heritage institutions when envisioning their future and their role in society to go beyond just being a respository of the past but also assume the role they play in society's collective critical thinking.
+At this moment in time with changing notions of culture and cultural heritage, as collectors of histories **GLAMs need to reckon with their responsibility and role of harmful colonial and nationalist narratives** and re envision their future both on and offline.
 And perhaps it might even be helpful for people to be able to confront the pressing or polemic issues from the distance and doses of information offered in an exhibition.

-Cultural institutions have the unique space of allowing for power to be contested and challenged; they also have the resources with artifacts to think about the past, and as such with the presence of dangerous misinformation these institutions should rise to the occasion of challenging the systems behind inequalities, adapting to new digital realities, and creating new uses with artifacts of the past to build more just futures.
+**Cultural institutions have the unique space of allowing for power to be contested and challenged;** they also have the resources with artifacts to think about the past, and as such with the presence of dangerous misinformation these institutions should rise to the occasion of challenging the systems behind inequalities, adapting to new digital realities, and creating new uses with artifacts of the past to build more just futures.

 ## The inDICEs Project